ElecGiuseppe-lab/IoT-Project-EnviroSafe-System/README.md

 - `src/Python_Debug_TelosB/`: source code to be run using Visual Studio Code with integrated Python to verify proper communication between TelosB and Arduino.

+- `src/Code_enhancement/`: alternative nesC code to improve its structure.

 ## Versione Italiana